RitAreaSciencePark/DPCstruct/README.md

 make -j 4
 make install
 ``````
-## Pipeline overview
-DPCstruct takes as input a set of local structural alignments generated with the software Foldseek.
+# DPCstruct Pipeline Overview

+DPCstruct is designed to process local structural alignments produced by Foldseek, enabling comprehensive identification and classification of protein domains based on structural similarity.
+This guide explains each module in the pipeline and how it contributes to the overall process.

+## Generating Compatible Alignments

+To ensure compatibility with DPCstruct, please verify that your local alignments have the correct format.
-For a quick guide on how to generate Foldseek alignments compatible with DPCstruct pipeline see: [How to generate all-vs-all](#generation-of-all-vs-all-alignments)
+For detailed instructions on how to generate DPCstruct-compatible all-vs-all alignments, please refer to the [How to generate all-vs-all alignments](#generation-of-all-vs-all-alignments) section.

-The output of the pipeline is a 'tsv' file containing DPCstruct classification: protIndex, dom-start, dom-end, metaclusterID.

-The pipeline consists of the following modules, each with a dedicated help section explaining the different options available.
+## Pipeline Workflow

+The pipeline is organized into five main modules.
+Each module has dedicated commands and help documentation for a smooth execution:

 ```
 dpcstruct <module> -h

+Modules:

 Step 1) prefilters: applies a series of filters to the alignments found with Foldseek.
 Step 2) primarycluster: clusters local alignments per query sequence.
 Step 3) secondarycluster: clusters the primary clusters.
 Step 4) traceback: traces back the alignments to the original sequences.
 Step 5) postfilters: removes redundancies from the secondary clusters.
 ```

+## Output Format

+The final output is a TSV file which includes the following columns:
+- **protIndex:** Protein identifier.
+- **dom-start:** Starting index of the domain.
+- **dom-end:** Ending index of the domain.
+- **metaclusterID:** Identifier for the assigned structural metacluster.

 ## Usage example
 The folder `example` contains a toy example to test the pipeline.